ccnguyen/ccnguyen.github.io/index.md

 ![](assets/img/headshot.png)

-I am a fourth-year Ph.D. candidate in Electrical Engineering in the [Stanford Computational Imaging Lab](https://www.computationalimaging.org/), advised by Prof. Gordon Wetzstein.
+I am a fourth-year Ph.D. candidate in Electrical Engineering in the [Stanford Computational Imaging Lab](https://www.computationalimaging.org/), advised by [Prof. Gordon Wetzstein](https://stanford.edu/~gordonwz/).
 I am supported by the NSF Graduate Research Fellowship.
+I have also had the pleasure of working with [Kevin Matzen](http://kmatzen.com/), [Simon Niklaus](https://sniklaus.com/welcome), and [Oliver Wang](http://www.oliverwang.info/) at [Adobe Research](https://research.adobe.com/).

 I am interested in challenges in **computational photography**, particularly in **denoising**, **deblurring**, **depth estimation**, and **HDR imaging** to make image capture resemble more closely what we can experience in real life.

 I received my B.S. in Bioengineering also at Stanford.
 As an undergraduate,